Methods for propagation of roses bush

 Young seedlings are carefully looked after, since the seedlings are still weak.
 They need to be constantly watered, mulched with humus, peat and compost.
 Mineral fertilizers are applied under the bush when the plantings have taken root well.

-Peduncles on such rose bushes are formed on two-year-old shoots and, with good care, will delight you with lush flowering.
+Peduncles on such rose bushes form on two-year-old shoots and, with good care, will delight you with lush flowering.